 Moreover, she also considered potential confounding variables that her study might have overlooked, such as the student’s innate talent, the home environment, study habits, etc. Emily understood that a correlation does not imply causation and reminded herself to interpret her results with caution.

 Her final project concluded with the statement that while her hypothesis test suggested a statistically significant negative impact of video games on academic performance, the practical significance of the effect was minimal, and other factors not accounted for in her study might also be at play.
 Her teacher was impressed by Emily’s thoroughness, understanding of statistics, and the critical lens with which she analyzed her results.
-Emily felt confident that she had applied her statistical knowledge appropriately, despite her initial personal bias towards video games.
+Emily felt confident that she had applied her statistical knowledge appropriately, despite her initial personal bias toward video games.